Skeletal remains found in 50-year search for missing woman

 SOUTHOLD, Suffolk County (WABC) --A chilling discovery in Suffolk County could solve the more than 50-year search for a missing woman.

 Skeletal remains were found Monday in the basement of a home in Southold.

-Police were searching the home, looking for clues in the 1966 disappearance of Louise Pietrewicz.
+Police found the remains searching the home, looking for clues in the 1966 disappearance of Louise Pietrewicz.

-The home used to belong to her boyfriend, who was a suspect in her disappearance before he died in 1982.
+The home previously belonged to Pietrewicz's married boyfriend, William Boken, who was a suspect in her disappearance.
+Boken, a Southold police officer, died in 1982.

+Boken had also been arrested for assaulting his ex-wife after Pietrewicz's disappearance.

+"He kinda disappeared in New York City.
+No ATMs at that time, no video equipment, no cell phones -- so he kinda just disappeared," said Gerard Gigante, Suffolk City chief of detectives.

+The victim's surviving brother, 92-year-old Leon Jasinski, said he's waited more than 50 years for this.

+"Finally, I says to myself," he said.
+"Finally they found her.
+Thank God."

-Police dug up the basement back in 2013, but were four feet off from where the bones were found.
+Police originally dug up the basement back in 2013 but were four feet off from where the bones were found.

+Suffolk County Police are calling this a good example of how they never gave up on a cold case.
+Pietrewicz's family is just grateful that their local newspaper delved into the mystery -- and with heavy hearts, they can finally have closure.

+The remains were taken to the Office of the Suffolk County Medical Examiner to determine the identity and cause of death.

 ----------